-True, many of Toronto’s suburbs are more affordable than Toronto – but don’t be fooled into thinking that real estate in the ‘burbs is a bargain.
+True, many of Toronto’s suburbs are more affordable than Toronto – but don’t be fooled into thinking that real estate in the 905 is a bargain.
 Let’s have a look at the cost of the average property in the Greater Toronto Area in 2019:

 Other Financial Considerations

 When debating between the 905 and the 416, you’ll need to consider: